One of the Few Female Occult Detectives

 Then I turned round.
 Beaufort was not there.
 I was alone.
 Simple as this was, it positively gave me a shock.
 Although I had not heard her fidgeting, I could have sworn she was in the room—that well-known, indescribable consciousness of the presence of another identity beside one’s own, with which we are all familiar, had so entirely possessed me.

-What’s worse is that, just as Lady Julia is about to unravel the riddle, she’s called away.
+Some readers might find this a disappointment, and it’s not helped by the fact that — just as Lady Julia is about to unravel the riddle — she’s called away.
 And away she goes!
 Susy, her friend, is put into far greater danger as a result of this.
 That’s good for the dramatic tension, I guess, but it seems inconsistent with, if not Lady Julia’s character, then with her role as the story’s detective.